sleepyOwl14/proximax-bc-docs/docs/guides/namespace/registering-a-subnamespace.md

 - Finish [registering a namespace guide](../namespace/registering-a-namespace.md)
 - NEM2-SDK or CLI
 - A text editor or IDE
-- An account with XEM and at least one namespace
+- An account with XPX and at least one namespace

 ## Let’s get into some code